ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 We’ll review the dataset we use in our music recommendation system.

-Million Songs Dataset contains of two files: triplet_file and metadata_file.
+Million Songs Dataset contains of two files: triplet_file and song_data file.
 The triplet_file contains user_id, song_id and listen count and it has over 2000000 data.
 The song_data file contains song_id, title, release, year and artist_name and it has 1000000 datas.
 Million Songs Dataset is a mixture of song from various website with the rating that users gave after listening to the song.
 In this project we work with , combining this two datasets, and we get about 2000000 datasets.

 There are 2 types of recommendation system used in this project: popularity & content-based.